MiniPin - Virtal Pinball

 Playfield and Backbox

 The carcass of the pinball machine was, as you would suspect, a woodworking project.
 While it’s just a box, that box has sloped sides, needs mounting for the backbox and legs, and has a few quirky angles to it.
-The MiniPin carcass The main design parameter was where and how the computer, solenoids, knocker, control panels, speakers, power supply, and all the wires were going to go.
+The main design parameter was where and how the computer, solenoids, knocker, control panels, speakers, power supply, and all the wires were going to go.
 Not to mention if the computer and components generated heat, where was that going to go?

 The box has three levels; the lower, mid, and display.
 The lower level hinges downward and holds the power supply, computer, audio amplifier, and the coin door controls for the pinball table.
 The mid layer holds the solenoids, control boards, relays, and wiring tie points.
 There’s also a few speakers here.
 The display layer holds the playfield display.
 There are “raceways” in the front and back for wires to go among levels.
 In the back, where power comes in, I also added a 12V computer fan to draw air through the cabinet and out the back.